youngkin/hugoblog/content/post/PulseWidthModulationRaspberryPi.md

 <img style="border:1px solid black" src="/images/pwmfordummies/RgbLed.png" align="center" width="600" height="300"/>
 <figcaption align="left"><center><i style="color:black;">Sunfounder RGB LED breadboard setup</i></center></figcaption>

 This setup will be used to demonstrate hardware and software PWM on a PWM pin.
-This setup shows an RGB LED pin connected to the GPIO hardware pin 18.
+This setup shows an RGB LED pin (green) connected to the GPIO hardware pin 18.
 A different hardware PWM pin may be used such as 12, 13, and 19.
 Also, the use of an RGB LED pin isn't required.
 Any type of LED will work.
-It will have to be wired up in a similar manner however.
+It will have to be wired up in a similar manner however, i.e., the LED positive lead should be connected to GPIO 18 (green wire) and the LED's ground lead (the longest lead) to the board's ground.
 If you do choose to use an RGB LED pin it's important to note that only 2 of the colors can be controlled by hardware PWM.
 The pins need to be on different PWM channels.
-In the diagram above the LED colors attached to GPIO pins 17 and 27 can only be used for software PWM.
+In the diagram above the LED colors attached to GPIO pins 17 and 27 (blue and red) can only be used for software PWM.

 It'll be easier to play with the different combinations of PWM settings when both of the above setups are wired up at the same time.
-It allows for any of the GPIO pins to be used with the exception that for hardware PWM the LED(s) must be installed on hardware PWM pins (GPIO pins 13, 19, 18, and 12).
+It allows for any of the GPIO pins to be used by _PWM Explorer_, with the exception that for hardware PWM the LED(s) must be installed on hardware PWM pins (GPIO pins 13, 19, 18, and 12).
 If more than one hardware pin is used they must be on different channels.

 ### Driving PWM using PWM Explorer

 PWM Explorer supports C and Go.
 Choosing C you can experiment with both Mark/Space and Balanced PWM Modes.
 The Go library I used, go-rpio[^5] only supports Mark/Space.

 As described in the [Prerequisites](#prerequisites) section above, I wrote an application, called _PWM Explorer_, to experiment with PWM on a Raspberry Pi.
 This software can be used to drive PWM on both PWM and non-PWM pins.
-It also supports changing the various PWM parameters like divisor, range, and pulse width to provide visual feedback on the effect of these paramenters on the behavior of the LEDs connected to the pins.
-This software is available on my [gpio GitHub repository](https://github.com/youngkin/gpio).
+It also supports changing the various PWM parameters like divisor, range, and pulse width to provide visual feedback on the effect of these parameters on the behavior of the LEDs connected to the pins.
+This software is available on my [gpio GitHub repository](https://github.com/youngkin/gpio)[^20].

 <img style="border:1px solid black" src="/images/pwmfordummies/pwmexplorer.jpg" align="center" width="1000" height="1000"/>
 <figcaption align="left"><center><i style="color:black;">PWM Explorer</i></center></figcaption>